 At last report the pilot, 62-year-old Ronald Ariës, was understood to still be considering whether to attempt a crowd-funded appeal.

-Another way in which other governments are challenging FATCA is over what they regard as the law's lack of reciprocity on offer by the U.S. to its FATCA IGA partners.
+Another way in which other governments are looking to challenge FATCA is over what they regard as the law's lack of reciprocity on offer by the U.S. to its FATCA IGA partners.

-While some countries, such as Singapore, have recently agreed a reciprocal FATCA agreement with the U.S., few others have, even as most of the rest of the world, apart from the U.S., has agreed to automatically share taxpayer information under an Organisation for Cooperation and Development program known as the Common Reporting Standard, most currently do not benefit from FATCA "reciprocity", and the subject appears to be being mentioned more often by foreign government officials.
+Thus far, no countries yet have a reciprocal FATCA agreement with the U.S., even as most of the rest of the world, apart from the U.S., has agreed to automatically share taxpayer information under an Organisation for Cooperation and Development program known as the Common Reporting Standard.
+But FATCA "reciprocity" appears to be being mentioned more often by foreign government officials.

 However, as UK-based FATCA expert Ross McGill noted last November, after the French Assembly decided not to include in a finance bill under discussion a proposed amendment that would have called on the U.S. to begin a reciprocal exchange of data on U.S. accounts held by French citizens – anyone expecting major changes to the FATCA regulations in the near future, including a significant increase in reciprocity on the part of the U.S., would be almost certain to be disappointed.

 While he foresaw "some room for movement in 2021," McGill said it was unlikely to come in the form of "a country-by-country pushback, unless it were possibly from a jurisdiction that's a tax evasion hot-spot for the U.S. – which France is not."